-Actuarial assumptions: The 2020 pension liability (TPL) for each of the plans was determined using the most recent actuarial valuation completed in 2020 with a valuation date of June 30, 2019, with the results rolled forward to June 30, 2020.
-The actuarial assumptions used in the June 30, 2019, valuation were based on the results of the 2013-2018 Demographic Experience Study Report and the 2019 Economic Experience Study.
+Actuarial assumptions: The 2021 total pension asset (liability) for each of the plans was determined using the most recent actuarial valuation completed in 2021 with a valuation date of June 30, 2020, with the results rolled forward to June 30, 2021.
+The actuarial assumptions used in the June 30, 2020, valuation were based on the results of the 2013-2018 Demographic Experience Study Report and the 2019 Economic Experience Study.
+Additional assumptions for subsequent events and law changes are current as of the 2020 actuarial valuation report.
+The 2020 total pension liability for each of the plans were determined by an actuarial valuation as of June 30, 2019, with the results rolled forward to June 30, 2020.
+Besides the discount rate, the actuarial assumptions used in the June 30, 2019, valuation were based on the results of the 2013-2018 Experience Study Report and the 2019 Economic Experience Study.
 Additional assumptions for subsequent events and law changes are current as of the 2019 actuarial valuation report.
-The 2019 pension liability (TPL) for each of the plans were determined by an actuarial valuation as of June 30, 2018, with the results rolled forward to June 30, 2019.
-Besides the discount rate, the actuarial assumptions used in the June 30, 2018 valuation were based on the results of the 2007-2012 Experience Study Report and the 2017 Economic Experience Study.
-Additional assumptions for subsequent events and law changes are current as of the 2018 actuarial valuation report.

-Additional assumptions for subsequent events and law changes are current as of the 2019 actuarial valuation report and are as follow:
+Additional assumptions for subsequent events and law changes are current as of the 2021 actuarial valuation report and are as follows:

-Inflation: 2.75% total economic inflation; 3.50% salary inflation (2019: 2.75% for total economic inflation; 3.50% for salary inflation).
+Inflation: 2.75% total economic inflation; 3.50% salary inflation (2020: 2.75% for total economic inflation; 3.50% for salary inflation).

-Salary increases: In addition to the base 3.50% salary inflation assumption, salaries are also expected to grow by promotions and longevity (2019: salaries were expected to grow 3.50%).
+Salary increases: In addition to the base 3.50% salary inflation assumption, salaries are also expected to grow by promotions and longevity (2020: salaries were expected to grow 3.50%).

-Investment rate of return: 7.40% (2019: 7.40%).
+Investment rate of return: 7.40% (2020: 7.40%).

-Mortality rates: Mortality rates were developed using the Society of Actuaries' Pub.H-2010 mortality rates, which vary by member status (e.g., active, retiree, or survivor), as the base table.
+Mortality rates: Mortality rates in 2021 were developed using the Society of Actuaries' Pub.H-2010 mortality rates, which vary by member status (e.g., active, retiree, or survivor), as the base table.
 OSA applied age offsets for each system, as appropriate, to better tailor the mortality rates to the demographics of each plan.
 OSA applied the long-term MP-2017 generational improvement scale, also developed by the Society of Actuaries, to project mortality rates for every year after the 2010 base table.
-Under "generational" mortality, a member is assumed to receive additional mortality improvements in each future year, throughout their lifetime.
+Mortality rates are applied on a generational basis; meaning, each member is assumed to receive additional mortality improvements in each future year throughout their lifetime.